SoloveyMaria/community/README.md

 - Clone the repo
     ```git clone https://github.com/SoloveyMaria/community.git``` and then cd into the directory ```cd community/```

-- If you don't have conda installedyet, install [conda](https://conda.io/miniconda.html) by running the command below
+- If you don't have conda installed yet, install [conda](https://conda.io/miniconda.html) by running the command below

     ```
     make install-conda